How Much Does a Travel Agent Make a Year?

 Source: ZipRecruiter

-Travel Agent Job Considerations for Pay & Benefits
+Travel Agent Job Considerations for Pay and Benefits

 Working as a travel agent can be very flexible.
 While full-time positions are available in this role, some travel agents choose to work part-time or for themselves as entrepreneurs.

-When working full-time for a travel advisory firm, travel agents can expect to gain access to benefits like health insurance and retirement contribution matching.
-If they work part-time or are self-employed, they will need to provide themselves with those benefits, which can eat into their take-home pay.
+When working full-time for a travel advisory firm, travel agents can expect to gain access to benefits such as health insurance and retirement contribution matching.
+If they work part-time or are self-employed, they’ll need to provide themselves with those benefits, which can eat into their take-home pay.

 Pros and Cons of Travel Agent Salary

 Travel agents who work for themselves can also choose to set their own rates and can potentially earn more.
-Or those who cater to high net-worth individuals may be able to raise their income.
+Those who cater to high-net-worth individuals may be able to raise their income.

 Recommended: Work-from-Home Jobs for Retirees